 Our guides are what makes Cape LaHave Adventures exceptional.
 They are passionate & professional.
 They know the areas we paddle in intimately, and they are keen to share their knowledge and love for these areas with our guests.
 They all hold certifications with nationally recognized organizations such as Paddle Canada, Red Cross Canada & Wilderness Medical Associates.

-Our guides are what makes Cape LaHave Adventures exceptional.
+Our guides are what make Cape LaHave Adventures exceptional.
 They are passionate and professional.
-They know the areas we paddle in intimately, and they are keen to share their knowledge with our guests.
+They are experts on Nova Scotia kayaking and paddleboard trips and tours, and they are keen to share their knowledge with our guests.
 They have vetted experience and all hold certifications with nationally recognized organizations such as Paddle Canada, the Canadian Red Cross & Wilderness Medical Associates.

 Scott first learned to paddle as a child on the rivers, lakes and ocean of Nova Scotia’s South Shore.
 With over 15 years of experience guiding sea-kayaking trips from Antarctica to the Norwegian Arctic and from Newfoundland to coastal British Columbia, Scott is excited to return to Nova Scotia’s South Shore as a co-founder of Cape LaHave Adventures.